 REMOVE THE HARDWARE

 You have to do this step.
-You will save soooo much time.
+You will save loads of time.

 Don’t try and paint around every knob and handle.
-Just grab a screw driver and get those off.
+Just grab a screwdriver and get them off.

 The other thing that you can do is paint the hardware!

 I spray painted mine black and LOVE them so much!
-I sprayed them 3x to cover up the gold colour that they were.
+I sprayed them 3x to cover up the gold color that they were.

 My house is a mess when I DIY and I am totally ok with that.
 If you struggle with the mess, just tidy more as you go.

-Another important step.
+Another important step when redoing your kitchen cabinets is to sand them down.
 My kitchen cupboards are ancient and they needed some TLC.

 The orbital sander is one tool that my kids love to use so I always have them help me with this part.